-- You may request and submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or online. - You may send a timely written notice that you are revoking your proxy to Enphase's Corporate Secretary at 47281 Bayside Parkway, Fremont, CA 94538. - You may attend the Annual Meeting and vote in person.
+- You may request and submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or online. - You may send a timely written notice that you are revoking your proxy to Enphase's Corporate Secretary at 47281 Bayside Parkway, Fremont, CA 94538. - You may virtually attend the Annual Meeting and vote by Internet by visiting www.virtualshareholdermeeting.com/ENPH2020.
+To virtually attend the Annual Meeting, you will need the 16-digit control number included in the Notice, on your proxy card or on the instructions that accompanied your proxy materials.
 Simply attending the meeting will not, by itself, revoke your proxy.